nagasudhirpulla/taming_python/blog/skills/sftp_python.md

 ## Delete remote folder
 * An empty folder in an SFTP server can be deleted easily using the `sftp.rmdir("./remoteFolder")` function but there is no straight forward function to delete a non-empty remote folder
-* Hence we have created a function as shown below that deletes a non-empty remote SFTP folder by deleting the files first and then deleting the empty folder
+* Hence we have created a function as shown below that deletes a non-empty remote SFTP folder by deleting the files first and then deleting the empty folder.
+The solution is based on a stack overflow post at https://stackoverflow.com/questions/20507055/recursive-remove-directory-using-sftp/20507586#20507586
 ```python
 import os
 from stat import S_ISDIR